-Removing the palm-rest and keyboard assembly
+Removing the palm-rest assembly

 - 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the base cover.

 - 3. Remove the battery.

-- 4. Remove the coin-cell battery.
+- 4. Remove the display assembly.

-- 5. Remove the memory modules.
+- 5. Remove the fan.

-- 6. Remove the wireless card.
+- 6. Remove the power-adapter port.

-- 7. Remove the M.2 2230 solid-state drive or M.2 2280 solid-state drive, as applicable.
+- 7. Remove the coin-cell battery.

 - 8. Remove the I/O board.

-- 9. Remove the speakers.
+- 9. Remove the touchpad.

-- 10. Remove the heat sink.
+- 10. Remove the speakers.

-- 11. Remove the fan.
+- 11. Remove the heat sink.

-- 12. Remove the touchpad.
+- 12. Remove the pen-garage cable.

-- 13. Remove the power-adapter port.

-- 14. Remove the power-button board.

-- 15. Remove the fingerprint reader daughter-board.
+- 13. Remove the power-button with fingerprint reader.

-- 16. Remove the display assembly.

-- 17. Remove the system board.
+- 14. Remove the system board.

-- (i) NOTE: The system board can be removed along with the heat sink.
+- i NOTE: The system board can be removed along with the heat sink.

+- 15. Remove the keyboard.

-The following image indicates the location of the palm-rest and keyboard assembly and provides a visual representation of the removal procedure.
+The following image(s) indicate the location of the palm-rest assembly and provides a visual representation of the removal procedure.

-After performing the steps in the pre-requisites, you are left with the palm-rest and keyboard assembly.
+After performing the pre-requisites, you are left with the palm-rest assembly.

-Installing the palm-rest and keyboard assembly
+Installing the palm-rest assembly

-If you are replacing a component, remove the existing component before performing the installation procedure.
+If you are replacing a component, remove the existing component before performing the installation process.

-The following image indicates the location of the palm-rest and keyboard assembly and provides a visual representation of the installation procedure.
+The following image(s) indicate the location of the palm-rest assembly and provides a visual representation of the installation procedure.